zackmdavis/Less_Wrong_Drafts/conversations-with-cade-metz-on-the-rationalists.md

 **CM**: What is it about the community in particular that enabled that?

 **ZMD**: On, they call it "this part of Twitter", there's this slogan, "You can just do things."
 We didn't have that slogan at the time.
 But there was just this ethos of, you can just do things.
-After I quit Santa Cruz, I started studying math from just from textbooks, because the _Overcoming Bias_ comment section made that seem like a cool and important thing to do.
+After I quit Santa Cruz, I started studying math just from textbooks, because the _Overcoming Bias_ comment section made that seem like a cool and important thing to do.
 These are mathy people.
 People have a concept of pleasure reading, where you can read a book, not for school, but just because you want to read a book.
 You can do that for other things, too.

 **CM**: Tell me about the comment section at _Overcoming Bias_.
 Thriving, it seems.
 Same group of people.
 Discussing these ideas in much the same way that you discuss them.
 And that kind of empowers you to do that.
 Did everybody use their real names?
 Did you know who these people were?